karltunmoreno/Animal-List-Administrator/README.md

 #ABOUT

 As a zooker manager i want an application to help me orgaize animals, what they eat, and how they behave.
 In addition, I also added an option to add new zoo keeper emplyees by name, age, a fovorite animal.
+Node.js has built-in capabilities to create APIs, but Express.js makes it much easier to do so.
+It is also currently the industry standard, which makes it a very marketable technology to know.
+Let's use our well-honed research skills to learn how to use it by referring to its documentation.
 __________________________________________________________________________________________________________________________________________________________________